 - Beat together the egg and water for the egg wash and brush onto each cookie.

-- Bake for 20 minutes.
+- Bake for 18-20 minutes until golden.
 Remove promptly because they will start to darken quickly.

 - Remove baking sheet from oven and let the cookies cool on the pan for 5-10 minutes (this will help them crisp up as they cool).
 Transfer to a rack to cool completely.